JeremyWurbs/mltemplate/_README.md

 # Package Structure

 The mltemplate package is an end-to-end machine learning framework for training and deploying models.
-It is meant for to help kickstart new projects, containing all the structural components necessary to train, manage and deploy models.
+It is meant to help kickstart new projects, containing all the structural components necessary to train, manage and deploy models.
-It is expected that you will need to adapt the package to your specific needs, but the provided package structure should be a good starting point.
-It is modular, so if you don't need a particular component, you can simply delete it.
+Mltemplate has been created in a modular design, so if a particular component is not needed, it can simply be deleted.

 At a high level, the mltemplate package covers the following components of the ML lifecycle: